JazzMaster/LazGFX/README.md

-## Laz GFX-
+# Laz GFX-

-Copywright (c) 2018-2019 Richard Jasmin et al
+Copywright (c) 2018-2019 Richard Jasmin et al<br>

-A UNIVERSAL replacement of the "Borland Graphics Interface" (BGI) (For Lazarus/FPC/Pascal)
+A UNIVERSAL replacement of the "Borland Graphics Interface" (BGI) For Lazarus/FPC/GNU?
+Pascal

+Ports are available HERE (or soon will be) for GAMBAS/Basic/VB(3/.NET)/Python/Fortran/Ada

-Its a GRAPHICS MODE "Canvas", not unlike TCanvas.
+Its a GRAPHICS MODE "Canvas", like TCanvas- only better.<br>

--You draw with it.
+-You draw with it. <br>
-2D and 3D modes are supported.
+2D and 3D modes are supported.<br>
+AUDIO and Networking are also supported.

-"Scene Rendering" is limited.
+3D "Scene Rendering" is limited. <br>
-Try "Castle Engine".
+Try "Castle Engine" -for something more complete.

 ### LEGAL-ese